Tyrese Omotoye: Club career

 Omotoye played for Cray Wanderers before joining Norwich City.
 On 17 October 2019, he signed his first professional contract with Norwich City.
 On 7 October 2020, he scored a hat-trick for the under-21 side in a 5–0 win over Newport County in the EFL Trophy.
 On 2 December 2020, Omotoye made his professional debut for Norwich City, coming on as a substitute in a 3–1 loss to Luton Town.
 In January 2021, Omotoye signed on loan at Swindon Town in League One for the remainder of the 2020–21 season.
 In August 2021, he joined League Two side Leyton Orient on a season-long loan deal.
 On 5 January 2022, Omotoye joined Carlisle United on loan until the end of the season following his recall from Leyton Orient.
 On 23 January 2023, Omotoye joined Forest Green Rovers on a permanent deal.

+In July 2025, Omotoye joined Czech National Football League side Vysočina Jihlava.

 International career

-Omotoye has represented Belgium at under-16 level, playing in friendlies against Portugal and Ukraine in November 2017.
+Omotoye has represented Belgium at under-16 level, selected in matchday squads against Portugal and Ukraine in November 2017.